MEAN-stack/Datepicker/README.md

 Here are some end-to-end tests which I use to test the various interactions between the directive and controller.

-To run these tests you would need to set up a webserver to serve angular.js, datepicker.js, and the html page.
+To run these tests you would need to set up a webserver to serve angular.js, datepicker.js, and the html page (datepicker9.html).
 I have used a local node.js server listening on port 3000.

 You will also need to install protractor (the test runner), mocha (the framework), and chai (an assertion library).
 The steps are something like: